 help commands to get documentation for a certain command, as well as using less to examine the contents of a text file.

-In the File Inspection mission, you used additional commands such as
+In the File Inspection lesson, you used additional commands such as

 less to help you examine the contents of text files.
 In addition, you learned about option-arguments that allow you to fine-tune the command you want to run.

-One of the advantages of the shell (also known as the terminal or the command line) over Python is that since commands interact more intimately with the filesystem, it tends to be faster for tasks directly concerning input and output of files.
+One of the advantages of the shell (also known as the terminal or the command line) over Python is that it tends to be faster for tasks directly concerning input and output of files since commands interact more intimately with the filesystem.
 It’s very common to use the shell to prune a text file to obtain only the information that is relevant to us, and then work on these files using Python once they’ve been cut down to a more appropriate size and pruned of extraneous information.